BadwaterBay/camera-trends/README.md

 ## Our motivations
 We'd like to practice our skills in Python data scraping and D3.js data visualization.
-We are both photography enthusiast.
+We are both photography enthusiasts.
 We are interested in which camera brand will lead the market in the future.

 ## Our question